COVID Rapid PCR Swab Test by Accula

 We are offering two testing methods to detect coronavirus:

-PCR Testing via nasal swab or mouth swab (active infection)
+RT-PCR Testing via nasal swab or mouth swab (tests for active infection)

 Yes.
-Both tests are approved under the FDA Emergency Use Authorization program.
+All tests are approved under the FDA Emergency Use Authorization program.

 Does your facility provide testing for companies and employees?